agroza/eepromrw/README.md

 # eepromrw
-EEPROM Read/Write
+28C64B EEPROM Read/Write

-This program reads, writes, or erases an EEPROM located at a given address.\
+This program reads, writes, verifies, or erases a 28C64B EEPROM located at a given address.\
 I have written it to easily program and read back OPTION ROMs.

 ```